e-picas/html5-quick-template/README.md

 ### Advanced usage

-You can overwrite the internal settings defining a `$settings` array in your script, with all default settings entries or part of them.
+You can overload internal settings defining a `$settings` array in your script, with all default settings entries or part of them.
 Please see the `SETTINGS` part in the `html5-quick-template.html.php` source file for a full list.

 ### Documentation